pagkly/MagiskOnWaydroid/README.md

 **Zygisk not yet working**
 ## Features
-- Modified from [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) to install in Waydroid 11 system.img.
+- Forked [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) and modified to install Magisk and Gapps in Waydroid 11 system.img.
 - Support all OpenGApps variants except for aroma (aroma does not support x86_64, please use super instead)